cloudfoundry-attic/cf-msbuild-tasks/README.md

 In order to use this library it is necessary to map the task that is referenced to the assembly that contains the task implementation (in this case the cf-dotnet-sdk-msbuild-tasks library).
 This can be done by adding the UsingTask Element in your msbuild project file (https://msdn.microsoft.com/en-us/library/t41tzex2.aspx)

+Logs can be found in the applications data directory of the user (%APPDATA%\Roaming\CloudFoundry\ *.log).

 #**Project dependencies**

 This library uses Cloud Foundry .NET SDK and YamlDotNet libraries.